jerome-labbe-sb/test-rtd-pandoc/index.rst

-Does Read the Docs have pandoc installed?
+Does Read the Docs have pandoc installed???

 .. runblock:: pycon